cusma/pposdex/README.md

-Protocols**: combining distributed computation, cryptography and game theory into a mathematical equilibrium the **Consensus Protocols are the engines that power Blockchains**, keeping the history of digital value unique, consistent and tamper proof within a single distributed data ledger on a global scale.
+Protocols**: combining distributed computation, cryptography and game theory into a mathematical equilibrium the **Consensus Protocols are the engines that power Blockchains**, keeping the history of digital value unique, consistent and tamper-proof within a single distributed data ledger on a global scale.

 Blockchains' technological performances depend on their Consensus Protocols.
 At the beginning of this technological journey the so-called Proof of Work